Approximate Bayesian Model Selection with the Deviance Statistic: Objective Bayesian Model Selection in Regression

-which is equal to the TBF \eqref{eq:tbf-linear-model} if $t \, n = n-1$, \ie $g=n-1$.
-However, the term $R^2$ in \eqref{eq:linear-model-g-prior-BF} has been dropped so -- without this approximation -- we would expect the TBFs to be larger than the DBFs.
-We note that a similar comparison between data-based and test-based Bayes factors has been made by \citet[section~3.2]{johnson2008} for TBFs based on the $F$-statistic.
-In Section \ref{sec:estimating-g-via-EB} we provide a more detailed comparison of DBFs and TBFs in the case where $g$ is not fixed but estimated via empirical Bayes.
+Hence, in the linear model, $\TBF{j}{0}$ will be larger than $\DBF{j}{0}$ if both are calculated with the same $g \geq n-1$; however, it is not clear which Bayes factor is larger for $g<n-1$.
+In Section~\ref{sec:TBFs.vs.DBFs} we provide a comparison of DBFs and TBFs in the case where $g$ is not fixed at the same value, but estimated separately via empirical Bayes.